Ron Korb

-Ron Korb is a Grammy-nominated Canadian flutist (flautist) and composer.
+Ron Korb is a multi Grammy-nominated and Juno Award winning Canadian flutist (flautist) and composer.

 Musical style

 Korb is best known for writing culturally diverse music and his mastery of a wide array of world music wind instruments.
 His work spans a range of genres including Classical, Jazz, Latin, Asian, Celtic music, and Middle Eastern.
 Many of his songs are program music based on stories themes that form concept albums.
 The concepts often come from his exploration of his multi-cultural ancestry and extensive travel experience.

 Education

 Ron Korb started on the recorder in grade school and later joined an Irish fife and drum band in his teens.
 While attending the Royal Conservatory of Music, he won several local music competitions.
 He attended York University for a year to broaden his experience of playing jazz but later earned a scholarship to study classical flute at University of Toronto where he graduated with a degree in Music Performance.
 His primary teacher was Douglas Stewart but he also participated in master classes with Paula Robison, Robert Aitken in Shawnigan, Raymond Guiot in Domaine Forget and Michel Debost in Assisi, Italy.
 After graduating with honors from University, Korb discovered Chinese flutes (Chinese: 笛子, English:Dizi, [pinyin]: dÍ zÎ).
 The sound of the Asian bamboo flute intrigued him so much that he moved to Japan in the early '90s to study Japanese Gagaku court music, the traditional shinobue and ryūteki bamboo flutes with Akao Michiko.
 Since then he has travelled around the world collecting and studying indigenous flutes.
 He has a collection of more than 250 flutes.